nicolasugrinovic/multiphys/README.md

 you need to properly install the SDF package.
 Please follow the instructions found [here](https://github.com/nicolasugrinovic/multiphys/blob/main/sdf/README.md).

-## Generating physically corrected motion.
+## Demo: Generating physically corrected motion.
 The data used here, including SLAHMR estimates should have been donwloaded and placed to the correct folders by using the `fetch_demo_data.sh` script.